Fallout Over Weather Modification Bill

 TESTIMONY FROM THE RAINMAKER

-Also at the hearing was Augustus Doricko, the founder of Rainmaker, a cloud seeding startup.
+Also in attendance was Augustus Doricko, the founder of Rainmaker, a cloud seeding startup.
 He testified before the committee and defended the use of weather modification to steward creation as a faithful Christian.

 When we interviewed Doricko, he expressed some concerns about the bill’s language.
 “Well, specifically the word ‘weather’ within the amendment,” he said.
 Wary of the effect the legislation might have on his livelihood, the Rainmaker remarked that fear of the unknown could get in the way of a good thing.